smarianimore/2024-PhD-course-MARL/README.md

 with basic knowledge about
 concepts, techniques, and technologies used specifically in MARL.
-For doing so, introducing concepts of RL and game theory is be a necessary prerequisite.
+To do so, introducing concepts of RL and game theory is a necessary prerequisite.
 At the end of the course,
 attendants **are not** expected to be proficient in modelling, solving, and analysing performance